 How to maximize the exchange?

 As soon as you leave a networking event, make notes on the back of each card you received.
-Include relevant information like how and where you met the individual and any helpful memory cues.
+Include relevant information like how and where you met the individual, what you discussed, and any helpful memory cues.

 Immediately write a handwritten note following up on the contact.